 Repurposed vaccines – Vaccines already in use for other diseases that may protect against COVID-19

-While some countries such as China and Russia have fast-forwarded the process of approving vaccines without awaiting phase-3 test results, this has been cited by several industry experts as an approach that may have dire risks to the individuals who are administered these vaccines.
-Although there are numerous other companies and partnerships that are increasingly focused on exploring this subject of interest, according to the WHO, the ones listed above are frontrunners in the race to secure an effective vaccine.
+While some countries such as China and Russia have fast-forwarded the process of approving vaccines without awaiting phase-3 test results, this has been cited by several industry experts as an approach that may have dire risks to the individuals to whom these vaccines are administered.
+Although there are numerous other companies and partnerships that are increasingly focused on exploring this subject of interest, the WHO has indicated that the respective collaborations listed above are expected to be frontrunners in the race to secure an effective vaccine.

 Global Coronavirus Vaccine Market: Drivers and Restraints